Onboard Mission Replanning for Adaptive Cooperative Multi-Robot Systems: Results

 Overall, both GATR-General and GATR-Specific closely follow LKH3's performance across a range of problem sizes (Fig.~\ref{fig:overall_gen}a).
 GATR-General and GATR-Specific achieve mission times that are only 7.1\% and 2.6\% larger than LKH3 respectively, and this gap does not show strong signs of widening with increasing workload per agent (Fig.~\ref{fig:overall_gen}b, purple and dark blue lines).
-Furthermore, GATR-General's runtime is just 0.27--1.18\% of LKH3's runtime on edge hardware (e.g. 0.007s vs 2.7s at lower end); this fast speed is essential for real-time on-board replanning.
-Normalized runtime $\hat{rt}$ also decreases with increasing workload per agent, likely because GAT model runtime remains nearly constant regardless of problem size \citet{shi_multi-agent_2023}, whilst LKH3's runtime scales with number of nodes.
-Execution on the Raspberry Pi is faster than on the GPU because there is limited room for parallelization when replans are only required infrequently and in isolation.
+Furthermore, GATR-General's runtime is just 0.27--1.18\% of LKH3's runtime on edge hardware (e.g. 0.007~s vs. 2.7~s at lower end, see first two rows in Table \ref{tab:runtime}); this fast speed is essential for real-time on-board replanning, especially when many individual replans may be required across multiple agents, e.g. for consensus-based planning (see Discussion).
+Table \ref{tab:runtime} (compare first two rows) shows GATR-General maintains consistent runtimes across varying numbers of sub-tasks from 6 to 24 (similar to \cite{shi_multi-agent_2023}), whereas LKH3's runtime scales poorly, increasing by roughly a factor of four.
+Moreover, execution on the Raspberry Pi is faster than on the GPU because there is limited room for parallelization when replans are only required in isolation.